 Scholarships ($3000.00) will be issued upon your return but only if you have submitted all FAFSA information correctly before you leave for Europe. ·Please check their deadlines at www.FAFSA.ed.gov. ·Students use their six credits for three Independent Study courses within the semester that they are going abroad and all tuition and fees are payable to Hunter. ·Additional costs to the students will be for transportation, living expenses, and materials.

-Forms are available at the Art Office or via the following link: http://www.hunter.cuny.edu/art/special-programs/foreign-exchange-program-1/how-to-apply
+Forms are available via the following link: http://www.hunter.cuny.edu/art/special-programs/foreign-exchange-program-1/how-to-apply

 The application should include a brief reason for the selection of the particular school chosen, two copies of a CD with ten digital images of your work, and two copies of the accompanying slide list for the images must be attached for review at Hunter and the Exchange Partners. ·Two recommendations from Hunter's Art Faculty are required and students should discuss the relevance of foreign study with their current professor and the department advisors. ·Faculty members familiar with your work should read your proposals to provide helpful insights to the Exchange Committee. ·If you wish to go to Paris or Berlin and you are not fluent in French or German, you may want to take an intensive language course to achieve a basic level of proficiency in speaking the language. ·The official language at the Exchange Schools in the Netherlands in English. ·The Exchange Program Committee interviews all applicants in person.